MyK00L/Tsuikaban-levels/README.md

 ```
 - The first line contains two integers: the `height` and the `width` of the board
 - The next `height` lines contain the map:
-  - `#` is used to represent a wall
+  - `#` is used to represent a wall tile
-  - `.` is used to represent a free block
+  - `.` is used to represent a floor tile
-  - `D` is used to represent a door
+  - `D` is used to represent a door tile
 - The next line contains the initial position (`x`, `y`) of the player
-- The following line contains the number of coloured blocks in the board
+- The following line contains the number of coloured `Cubes` in the board
 - Each following line contains:
-  - `x y` coordinates of the block
+  - `x y` coordinates of the cube
-  - `r g b` components of the block
+  - `r g b` components of the cube
-  - `n`, the value of the block
+  - `n`, the value of the cube